Personalised Meta-path Generation for Heterogeneous GNNs: Experiments

-Moreover, we present the most relevant meta-paths in Table~\ref{tab:meta_paths}\footnote{We have omitted the relation types for all the meta-paths in Table~\ref{tab:meta_paths}.} generated by RL-HGNN\textit{++}, with different max timesteps $T$.
-Similar to Figure~\ref{fig:action_analysis}, here we only present the meta-paths of the round that arrives the best validation performance.
-From the table, we can find that the RL agent is able to design various meta-paths for different nodes.
-The manually defined meta-path i.e., ${\it Movie} \xrightarrow{\it M-A} {\it Actor} \xrightarrow{\it A-M} {\it Movie}$, is discovered by our model as well.
-However, these meta-paths defined by experts are not the most useful ones to learn node representations for Movie nodes.
-On the contrary, two short meta-paths ${\it Movie} \xrightarrow{\it M-A} {\it Actor}$ and ${\it Movie} \xrightarrow{\it M-D} {\it Director}$ are the most useful.
-It indicates that participants (director and actors) of the movie largely determine its type (since the target task is to predict the class of movies).
+\textbf{Overall Meta-path Statistics.} We further present meta-paths generated for most of the target nodes in Table~\ref{table:meta_paths_IMDb}\footnote{We do not present the relation types for all meta-paths in Table~\ref{table:meta_paths_IMDb}.}, which are summarised from Fig.~\ref{fig:action_analysis_IMDb}.
+Table~\ref{table:meta_paths_DBLP} and Table~\ref{table:meta_paths_ACM} present the generated meta-paths on DBLP and ACM, respectively.
+We can find from Table~\ref{table:meta_paths_IMDb} that the RL agent can generate the same meta-paths as manually-defined ones.
+Besides, we find that these meta-paths specified by human experts are not the most useful ones to learn node representations for {\it Movie} nodes.
+Two short meta-paths ${\it Movie} \xrightarrow{\it MA} {\it Actor}$ and ${\it Movie} \xrightarrow{\it MD} {\it Director}$ are the most useful ones.
+This indicates that participants (director and actors) of the movie largely determine its type as the task is to predict the class of a movie.
+The top three meta-paths generated by the most potent competing method, GTN, confirm our observation that two shorter meta-paths are more valuable to learn {\it Movie} nodes' representations.
+However, GTN can only select several meta-paths for every node type; our model can identify personalised meta-paths for each node.
+More analyses on Table~\ref{table:meta_paths_DBLP} and Table~\ref{table:meta_paths_ACM} can be found in Appendix~\ref{sec:appendix_more_meta-paths_analysis}.